 There’s no shame in not memorizing every impedance equation for every possible trace arrangement.
 If you’ve browsed the internet looking for an impedance calculator for your stripline arrangement, you’ll need to take a close look at your results and compare them with results from other calculators.

 You’ll also want to compare the equations used with various calculators.
-There are several common methods for calculating the impedance of a single asymmetric stripline.
+There are several methods for calculating the impedance of a single asymmetric stripline.
 Some calculators use a difference between logarithmic functions, another uses a power function with approximately 6th order dependence on a number of the geometric parameters, and there are undoubtedly other formulas that can be found through an internet search.

 These calculators can produce wildly different results depending on the structural parameters that define the stripline arrangement.
 Two different calculators can produce differences ranging from 5 to 10 Ohms.
 The true impedance value is likely somewhere between these values.
 This creates major issues with impedance matching in your PCB